 Summary of AML

 As the Money Laundering regulations evolved financial institutions enhanced their review mechanism.
 Law enforcement became active in the investigation of financial crimes.
 Banks started investing in training and the new profession was borne.
-In India, this profession is Certified Anti Money Laundering Expert (CAME).
+In India, this profession is a Certified Anti Money Laundering Expert (CAME).